The Otesaga, Grand Dame of Upstate New York Resorts

 Fine dining has always been a part of The Otesaga’s tradition of gracious hospitality.
 The first meal served in 1909 featured caviar canapes, broiled halibut with potatoes Parisiennes, Lamb Chops Monte Carlo, seasonal fresh vegetables and fruits, and desserts like coconut cake and rhubarb pie.

-Today, The Otesaga, which operates on the American Plan, offers a variety of dining options.
-Located in the west wing, the formal Main Dining Room serves breakfast, buffet lunch and dinner.
-Gentlemen are required to wear jackets for evening meals, which are accompanied by piano music and candlelight.
-The five-course menu changes regularly.
-The more informal Hawkeye Bar & Grill off the Lower Lobby offers meals in an intimate, mahogany-paneled setting.
-Next door in the Templeton Lounge, which is directly below the Main Lobby, guests can enjoy cocktails and dancing to live music six nights a week during the season.
+Today, The Otesaga, which operates on the Breakfast Plan, offers a variety of dining options.
+Located in the west wing, Glimmerglass serves breakfast, buffet lunch and an a la carte dinner developed by Chef Jim Perillo.
+The more casual Hawkeye Bar & Grill off the Lower Lobby offers meals in an intimate, mahogany-paneled setting with patio dining weather permitting.
+Next door in the Templeton Lounge, which is directly below the Main Lobby, guests can enjoy cocktails and dancing to live music Thursday through Saturday during the season.

 Sports & Recreation